 The IMF has been actively engaged in sustainability programs for several years and already has Leadership in Energy and Environmental Design (LEED) Gold status.
 Under the project, the IMF is aiming to achieve LEED Gold standard for New Construction, and Platinum standard for Operations and Maintenance.

 Construction preparations started in early May 2013.
-The first phase covering the second floor, atrium and lower levels will near completion in spring 2015.
-Construction is already underway on some office floors and will be completed in 2017.
+The first phase covering the second floor, atrium and lower levels will near completion in 2016.
+Construction is already underway on some office floors and is due to be completed in 2020.